Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Suns

-The Denver Nuggets, Aaron Gordon included, will be in action at 10:00 PM on Monday versus the Phoenix Suns in the 2023 NBA Playoffs.
+Aaron Gordon be on the court for the Denver Nuggets at 10:00 PM on Friday versus the Phoenix Suns in the 2023 NBA Playoffs.

-Now let's dig into Gordon's available prop bets, with a particular eye on stats and trends to help you make good picks.
+Below we will look at Gordon's stats and trends, helping you make good predictions on prop bets.

 Aaron Gordon Prop Bets vs. the Suns